 Some of the key features that emerged from the opinions of CUI experts and leaders relate to both the design phase of interfaces and the focus on how the user will interact with them.

 To talk about challenges, it is useful to introduce the concept of “pervasiveness” and “information architecture.”

 The latter indicates precisely the design of information systems, software, websites, intranets, online communities based on usability and availability, therefore as usable as possible for users.

-At this point we can say that an information architecture is pervasive when it becomes usable by the user on multiple channels and through different modalities.
+At this point, we can say that information architecture is pervasive when it becomes usable by the user on multiple channels and through different modalities.

 Regarding, in particular, conversational interfaces, a striking example of these concepts is provided by Peter Morville, father of information architecture.